STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 `Amdahl's Law <http://en.wikipedia.org/wiki/Amdahl%27s_law>`_) and weak scaling (see `Gustafson's Law <http://en.wikipedia.org/wiki/Gustafson%27s_law>`_).
 Strong scaling is defined as how the solution time varies with the number of processors for a fixed **total** problem size.
-It gives an estimate of how much faster can we solve a particular problem by throwing more resources at it.
+It gives an estimate of how much faster we can solve a particular problem by throwing more resources at it.
 Weak scaling is defined as how the solution time varies with the number of processors for a fixed problem size **per processor**.
 In other words, it defines how much more data can we process by using more hardware resources.

-In order to utilize as much hardware parallelism as possible an application must exhibit excellent strong and weak scaling characteristics, which requires a high percentage of work executed in parallel, i.e. using multiple threads of execution.
+In order to utilize as much hardware parallelism as possible an application must exhibit excellent strong and weak scaling characteristics, which requires a high percentage of work executed in parallel, i.e., using multiple threads of execution.
 Optimally, if you execute an application on a hardware resource with N processors it either runs N times faster or it can handle N times more data.
 Both cases imply 100% of the work is executed on all available processors in parallel.
 However, this is just a theoretical limit.
-Unfortunately, there are more things which limit scalability, mostly inherent to the hardware architectures and the programming models we use.
-We break these limitations into four fundamental factors which make our systems *SLOW*:
+Unfortunately, there are more things that limit scalability, mostly inherent to the hardware architectures and the programming models we use.
+We break these limitations into four fundamental factors that make our systems *SLOW*:

 * **S**\ tarvation occurs when there is insufficient concurrent work available to maintain high utilization of all resources.
 * **L**\ atencies are imposed by the time-distance delay intrinsic to accessing remote resources and services.
-* **O**\ verhead is work required for the management of parallel actions and resources on the critical execution path which is not necessary in a sequential variant.
+* **O**\ verhead is work required for the management of parallel actions and resources on the critical execution path, which is not necessary in a sequential variant.
 * **W**\ aiting for contention resolution is the delay due to the lack of availability of oversubscribed shared resources.

 Each of those four factors manifests itself in multiple and different ways; each of the hardware architectures and programming models expose specific forms.
-However the interesting part is that all of them are limiting the scalability of applications no matter what part of the hardware jungle we look at.
+However, the interesting part is that all of them are limiting the scalability of applications no matter what part of the hardware jungle we look at.
 Hand-helds, PCs, supercomputers, or the cloud, all suffer from the reign of the 4 horsemen:
 **S**\ tarvation, **L**\ atency, **O**\ verhead, and **C**\ ontention.
-This realization is very important as it allows us to derive the criteria for solutions to the scalability problem from first principles, it allows us to focus our analysis on very concrete patterns and measurable metrics.
+This realization is very important as it allows us to derive the criteria for solutions to the scalability problem from first principles, and it allows us to focus our analysis on very concrete patterns and measurable metrics.
 Moreover, any derived results will be applicable to a wide variety of targets.